-I am a dynamic teacher and an award-winning speaker, with years of experience teaching at Yale Divinity School and Yale College.
+I am a dynamic teacher, speaker, and preacher with years of experience teaching at Yale Divinity School and Yale College.
 My thought is always rooted in deep and wide reading, and I tend to develop my own idiosyncratic approaches to my topics.

 I am available for speaking engagements, workshops, guest teaching, and preaching.
-I would love to visit your classroom, church, book club, or LGBTQ+ group.
-Potential topics include:
+I would love to visit your classroom, book club, church, or LGBTQ+ group.
+When preaching, I am more than happy to stick to the lectionary.
+If there is a certain theme or passage your congregation would like to think through, let me know.

 - Christology